Ladycross School: School life

 The school motto was Vox vocis sonat, vox exempli tonat (also a school anthem which roughly translates as "The voice of the voice sounds, the voice of example thunders").
 A yearbook called The Red Book provided a summary of annual sports and academic achievements, photos, stories and news, from and for parents and old boys.

 About 150 pupils were divided into four “houses” for termly competition purposes in academics and sports: Athenians (red), Spartans (green), Ropers (yellow), and Herberts (blue).
 Boys were provided a pupil number on admission with name and number tags sewn into every item of clothing.
 The uniform in winter was brown tweed jacket and shorts (trousers for the prefects) and in summer became a combination of tan shorts and airtex shirt for daily wear and for formal weekend wear, a bright red blazer, white shirt and red tie, with grey flannel shorts.
 For sporting events such as football, rugby, and cricket the boys won colours - a special tie and, in the summer, a striped blazer.
 The school had an outdoor swimming pool and two grass-courts (Clay Iles, former British champion came to coach tennis).
 Archery and rifle shooting were optional activities as was carpentry, gardening and photography.
 Marching in step drills and daily cold showers were compulsory for the senior four years.
 Boxing used to be mandatory from the lowest grade but was made voluntary in the school's final year (judo was offered instead); only one pupil in the senior two years declined to participate in boxing.
 Music (mainly piano and recorder), art and handicraft (called 'hobbies') were available.
 Pantomimes were organised and a chapel choir allowed pupils to hone their voices.
 Boys were taken for long afternoon walks over the Downs.

-A small number of pupils came from France, Belgium, Spain or The Philippines, some following in the footsteps of parents.
+A small number of pupils came from France, Belgium, Spain or the Philippines, some following in the footsteps of parents.

+There was an annual Prize Day in the summer, with cine footage from the 1970's showing marching boys.